Prepare for your trip to NZ

 - the name of the medication and the dosage

-- how much medicine you’ll need over your whole stay in NZ
+- how much medicine you’ll need over your whole stay in New Zealand

 - your doctor’s email address and phone number.